 In summer camp, the daily schedule starts at 7:15am for most counsellors with the first activities before breakfast begin at 7:45am.
-Daily campfire ends at 9pm.
-After campfire, younger groups begin the evening routines and older campers have additional reflection time.
+Daily campfire ends at 8:15pm.
+After campfire, all groups have reflection time, and then begin the evening routines.
 Warwa staff sleep in an adjacent room from the campers and are responsible for their campers 24 hours a day.

 Current Job Openings